DocGen Web Header

 DocGen Template Creation

 The DocGen Template module is the starting point for making an AutoCAD drawing available as a template for documentation.
-It consists of three key ideas:
+It consists of four key ideas:

 DocGen Template